WorldGUI: An Interactive Benchmark for Desktop GUI Automation from Any Starting Point: Introduction

+Unlike traditional computer vision tasks such as image recognition~\citep{he2016deep} or visual question answering~\citep{antol2015vqa, VQAv2}, GUI automation operates in a highly \emph{dynamic} environment where the interface state evolves as a result of user actions, system configurations, or partial task progress.
+However, existing online GUI benchmarks, including WebArena~\citep{webarena}, WebVoyager~\citep{webvoyager}, OSWorld~\citep{OSWorld}, AssistGUI~\citep{assistgui}, and WindowsAgentArena~\citep{windowsagentarena}, primarily evaluate agents from a single, canonical initial state and measure success only at the end of the trajectory.
+Such \emph{static} evaluation overlooks several common situations in real-world usage: (1) software interfaces are often not in their default configurations, (2) users frequently request assistance from intermediate states of partially completed tasks, and (3) agents with the same low success rate (e.g., 20\%) may differ substantially in their robustness, planning stability, and self-correction behavior differences that cannot be revealed under a single start-state protocol.

+In parallel, robustness-oriented GUI benchmarks such as GUI-Robust~\cite{yang2025guirobust} examine how agents respond to \emph{interface-level} perturbations, including layout shifts, appearance variations, and transient pop-ups.
+These benchmarks vary the visual presentation while keeping the task goal and initial state fixed, providing valuable insights into perception robustness.
+In contrast, \bench{} does not alter UI skin, resolution, or layout; instead, it targets \emph{task-progress–level} variation by modifying the executed steps themselves (Add-, Trim-, and Adjust-step).
+This form of task-state variability, such as missing, redundant, or reordered steps, poses challenges fundamentally different from interface perturbations, making the two robustness dimensions complementary and largely orthogonal.

+To complement existing benchmarks, we focus on robustness to \emph{intermediate starting states}, a ubiquitous but under-explored aspect of GUI interactions.
+We introduce \bench{}, a benchmark that systematically constructs diverse initial states for each task by applying controlled \emph{pre-actions}.
+These pre-actions modify task progress itself (e.g., steps partially completed, over-executed, or executed in a different order), allowing tasks with the same goal to begin from multiple realistic contexts.
+This design mirrors how real users summon assistance in the middle of workflows and enables diagnostic evaluation of an agent’s ability to recover, adapt plans, and handle contextual variability. \bench{} covers 10 widely used desktop applications and provides 611 tasks, each paired with a user query, instructional video, and project file.
+To construct meaningful state variations, trained annotators first demonstrate ground-truth (GT) plans, after which we generate augmented initial states via pre-actions.

-In addition, we introduce a new GUI agent framework, \agent{}, which builds upon critical thinking design principle, an aspect less emphasized in previous GUI agents \cite{hong2024cogagent, cheng2024seeclick, autowebglm, AgentS, osatlas}.
-In dynamic GUI environments, application settings may not be in default configurations.
-This unpredictability requires agents to have the essential ability to detect and adapt to such changes to ensure task accuracy.
-Through our analysis of real-world GUI scenarios, we identify three design principles for GUI agents: \textbf{(1) Post-Planning Critique}, \textbf{(2) Pre-Action Validation}, and \textbf{(3) Post-Action Evaluation}.
-We argue that these components are fundamental and universal for GUI agents.
+In addition, we propose \agent{}, a simple and general GUI agent framework grounded in \emph{critical-thinking} principles, an aspect that has received relatively limited attention in prior GUI agents~\citep{hong2024cogagent, cheng2024seeclick, autowebglm, agents1, osatlas}.
+Dynamic GUI environments often deviate from expected states due to user behavior or system configurations, making it essential for agents to detect mismatches and adapt their plans.
+Through an analysis of real-world GUI scenarios, we distill three design principles that we argue are fundamental for GUI automation: \textbf{(1) Post-Planning Critique}, \textbf{(2) Pre-Action Validation}, and \textbf{(3) Post-Action Evaluation}.
+These components enable \agent{} to refine plans, verify step prerequisites, and evaluate action outcomes, thereby improving reliability in dynamic settings.